ZEDXION (USDZ) Price Hits $1.00 on Major Exchanges

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-ZEDXION’s launch date was May 15th, 2022.
+ZEDXION’s genesis date was May 15th, 2022.
 ZEDXION’s total supply is 87,000,000,000 tokens and its circulating supply is 2,327,199,002 tokens.
-The official website for ZEDXION is zedxion.io.
 The Reddit community for ZEDXION is https://reddit.com/r/?utm_source=share&utm_medium=ios_app&utm_name=iossmf and the currency’s Github account can be viewed here.
 ZEDXION’s official Twitter account is @zedxionc and its Facebook page is accessible here.
-The official message board for ZEDXION is medium.com/@zedxion_exchange.
+ZEDXION’s official message board is medium.com/@zedxion_exchange.
+The official website for ZEDXION is zedxion.io.

 Buying and Selling ZEDXION

-It is usually not presently possible to purchase alternative cryptocurrencies such as ZEDXION directly using US dollars.
-Investors seeking to trade ZEDXION should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase ZEDXION using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as ZEDXION directly using U.S. dollars.
+Investors seeking to acquire ZEDXION should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy ZEDXION using one of the aforementioned exchanges.

 Receive News & Updates for ZEDXION Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ZEDXION and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.